How To Protect Your Hair From Sweat While Working Out

 Not having time to style your hair

-Black women further experience “hair bias” — whereby one in five black women feel pressure to keep their hair straight for work, according to a 2016 study by the Perception Institute in the US.
-These factors can mean the cost and time to maintain straight hairstyles that are affected by sweat can also be a reason for skipping a workout.
+Black women further experience “hair bias” — whereby one in five Black women feel pressure to keep their hair straight for work, according to a 2016 study by the Perception Institute in the US.
+These factors can mean the cost and time involved in maintaining straight hairstyles that are affected by sweat can also lead to skipping a workout.

-Needing to wash your hair more often
+Washing your hair more often

-If you work out every day you may be tempted to wash your hair after every workout to get rid of the sweat.
-This can then lead to damage caused by excessive washing — making this a side effect of otherwise beneficial frequent workouts.
+If you work out every day you may be tempted to wash your hair daily.
+Excessive washing however can cause damage — an unwanted side effect of otherwise beneficial frequent workouts.

 Spray it with treatment

-For women with curly or textured hair, spraying your hair and scalp before your workout with hair oils such as argan oil can help to reduce post-workout frizz, and reduce dryness.
+For women with curly or textured hair, spraying your hair and scalp before your workout with hair oils such as argan oil can help reduce post-workout frizz and reduce dryness.